 Another subtle one comes during the heroes' escape from the prison ship.
 Superman is imprisoned in a room with artificial red sunlight.
 He is very weak by the time Batman breaks him out

 Superman: The light...
 Batman: Lean on me.

-Let's not forget 'Hereafter', where Superman is sent to the far future of Earth, where immortal supervillain Vandal Savage has been the last survivor of the human race for thousands of years, after a failed attempt at global conquest accidentally brought about global devastation.
+Let's not forget 'Hereafter', where Superman is sent to the far future of Earth, where immortal supervillain Vandal Savage has been the last survivor of the human race for hundreds of years, after a failed attempt at global conquest accidentally brought about global devastation.
 Having come to repent for his crimes, Savage prepares to send Superman back using his time machine (which Vandal can't use himself) armed with the knowledge to prevent this from happening, even though that means this particular version of Vandal Savage in the future will never have existed.